hariomshandilya/OpenCV-C-Program-for-coin-detection/README.md

     // Argument 4: The inverse ratio of resolution.
     // Argument 5: Minimum distance between centers.
     // Argument 6: Upper threshold for Canny edge detector.
+// Argument 7: Threshold for center detection.
+    // Argument 8: Minimum radius to be detected.
+Put zero as default
+    // Argument 9: Maximum radius to be detected.
+Put zero as default